LearnWeb3DAO/Senior-Track/L15-Building-MEV-Bot.md

 };
 ```

-Note that we are using `goerli` here which is an Ethereum testnet, similar to Rinkeby and Ropsten, but the only one supported by Flashbots.
+Note that we are using `sepolia` here which is an Ethereum testnet, but Flashbots also support `goerli` testnet.

 Now its time to set up some environment variables, create a new file `.env` under your root folder, and add the following lines of code to it.